InfiniteFederation/InfiniteFederation.github.io/_tmp/Behavioral.md

 ---

-## Part 1 — VP / Hiring Manager question bank
+# Hiring Manager question bank

 These are the high-altitude phrasings a VP uses (different from a line manager).
 Each maps to a signature story.